LLNL/Sina/python/docs/source/cli_basics.rst

 CLI Basics
 ==========

-The Sina command line interface (CLI) is organized into three subcommands: query, ingest, and export.
+The Sina command line interface (CLI) acts as a simplified and less feature-rich companion to the API; its primary use is ingesting data, but it supports three
+subcommands: query, ingest, and export.
 To access these subcommands, make sure you're currently in a virtual environment that has Sina and its dependencies installed.
 You can access general help information using :code:`sina -h` or subcommand-specific help with :code:`sina <subcommand_name> -h`.
 These commands are